 Let's Get Started With Content Management:

 In a team of two or more, working together is a large part of any project’s success.

 What are we collaborating?

-This can get unmanageable quickly especially when back and forth emails contain the same file names with updates.
+Emailing files can get unmanageable very quickly, especially when emails can contain the same file names with updates.
 After a few emails like this, it’s very difficult to track what you’ve sent or omitted.
 Often we forget what was sent… so we’ll send it again.
 How many times have we all received an email with images, only to get the same email a week later “not sure if I sent these?” with the same images.
 Well, we are not sure if they are the same so we have to save them.
 But later we find they are duplicates.
+How do we collaborate?